Ethan826/tablexi-coding-challenge/README.md

 ### Example

-Note that these examples are simplified by eliding the facts that we use `Immutable.List` and that there are some quirks with nesting and flattening lists of lists.
+Note that these examples are simplified by eliding the facts that we use `Immutable.List` and `Immutable.OrderedSet` that there are some quirks with nesting and flattening lists of lists.

 Consider the following example: the menu items are `[2, 3, 4]`, and the budget is 6.
 The algorithm makes a recursive call on each of the